Last Updated: 05/11/2025

 Our Vets have listed the top Easter dangers for your pet and what to do in an emergency.
 We have also included some Easter treats for your furry friend to indulge in safely this holiday season, because don't they deserve a visit from the Easter bunny too!

-Chocolate is poisonous to dogs and cats because it contain theobromine and caffeine.
+Chocolate is poisonous to dogs and cats because it contains methylxanthines.
+The methylxanthines in chocolate are: theobromine and caffeine.
 Unlike humans, cats and dogs are unable to metabolise these compounds and therefore become sensitive to the effects.
+Both theobromine and caffeine product similar effects, but the effects of theobromine last longer.

 Signs of Chocolate Toxicity